Maha-Magdy/printify-studio/README.md

 ## Acknowledgments

-- Customized dashed border from <a href="https://kovart.github.io/dashed-border-generator/">Dashed Border Generator</a> A cool tool made by @kovart, to allow setting the stroke dash array you desire.
+- Customized dashed border from <a href="https://kovart.github.io/dashed-border-generator/">Dashed Border Generator</a> A cool tool made by <a href="https://github.com/kovart">Artem Kovalchuk</a>, to allow setting the stroke dash array you desire.
 - SVG Vectors and Icons from <a href="https://www.svgrepo.com/">SVG Repo</a>
 - Inspiring color palettes from <a href="https://coolors.co/palettes/popular">Coolors</a>